bcarlborg/personal-site/src/blog/2024-programming-goals/content.md

 ## Technical Writing Goals
 One of my goals for 2023 was to setup this very site and start writing posts on this site.
 I am proud to say that I actually did it, but there is a lot that I want to improve and change about my writing process.

 In 2023, I chose to write posts about big challenging concepts that I was wresting with.
-A result of this was that my posts were very long, somewhat obtuse and very difficult to write.
-While I did enjoy writing these, this year, I want to take a different aproach and focus on writing shorter posts more frequently.
+This writing approach forced me to solidify difficult concepts I was learning as a I articulated in each post.
+Unfortunately though, this approach required that I spend a very long time struggling with each piece, ultimately leading to very long and somewhat obtuse writing.

 So, my goal for the year is to write 20 technical pieces (~ 1 post every 2.5 weeks).